 The Importance of Retention

 Retaining a solid base of loyal customers is highly profitable.
-For one thing, returning customers spend up to 67 percent more than new customers.
-And when you consider the high cost of marketing, acquiring new customers is on average, 6 to 7 times more expensive than retaining your current customers.
+For one thing, returning customers spend up to 67% more than new customers.
+And when you consider the high cost of marketing, acquiring new customers is on average, six to seven times more expensive than retaining your current customers.

-Most businesses see an average of 25 to 40 percent of total revenue coming from their returning customers.
-However, it’s estimated that a mere 5 percent increase in retention can result in a revenue increase of between 25 and 95 percent, so customer retention is an invaluable metric that happens to be particularly useful for measuring customer loyalty.
+Most businesses see an average of 25%-40% of total revenue coming from their returning customers.
+However, it’s estimated that a mere 5% increase in retention can result in a revenue increase of between 25% and 95%, so customer retention is an invaluable metric that happens to be particularly useful for measuring customer loyalty.

 What Influences Retention?

 Price influences retention in an obvious way.
 When your products or services are priced competitively, your customers are more likely to come back when they need your offerings in the future.
 However, if your prices are too high, they’ll be unlikely to buy from you again.

 Site performance is an easily overlooked but major influence in retention.
 If it’s difficult to navigate your website, the checkout process is buggy or confusing, or the site is slow, customers will likely give up and simply find what they need elsewhere.

 Delivery refers to how quickly you ship orders, the speed of delivery, and how much you charge for shipping.
 If you charge too much for shipping or if it takes too long to deliver orders, customers are unlikely to order from you again.

 Customer service can either boost or reduce your retention.
 Strong customer service can be reassuring to customers who are considering buying from your store.